LanderTome/numerologyCalculator/README.md

 seems like there are two solutions: 1) Error on unknown characters or 2) Give them a zero value.

 Returning an error does not seem quite appropriate because sometimes you want to use strange characters in a name, and purposefully ignore them.
-Commonly occurring characters of this sort are spaces, dashes, and periods.
-It is not unusual to have a hyphenated name or to include a period in something like 'Jr.'.
+Commonly occurring characters of this sort are spaces, dashes, apostrophes, and periods.
+It is not unusual to have a hyphenated name or to include an apostrophe in a name like in A'isha.

 If someone had a name like 'Crazy!
 Smith', we could force them to drop the exclamation point to do the calculation, or we could allow it and just give it no value.
 That way it calculates with no extra work, and the symbols are reflected as